budgielang/NBudgie/docs/Commands.md

 ## `Command`

-A command takes in a settings object and converts it to lines of GLS and/or recursive NGLS command, as one `string[]` per line.
+A command takes in a settings object and converts it to lines of Budgie and/or recursive NBudgie command, as one `string[]` per line.
-Recursive NGLS commands must start with `"{ "` and end with `" }"`.
+Recursive NBudgie commands must start with `"{ "` and end with `" }"`.

 ## Conversions

-A NGLS-to-GLS conversion is performed on a series of lines in order.
+A NBudgie-to-Budgie conversion is performed on a series of lines in order.

-A "command context" stack is kept during each conversion as a record of which GLS commands the lines are in scope of.
+A "command context" stack is kept during each conversion as a record of which Budgie commands the lines are in scope of.
-For example, if an NGLS command results in an `if start` command, `"if start"` is added to the context.
+For example, if an NBudgie command results in an `if start` command, `"if start"` is added to the context.
 It will remain there until an `if end` command removes it from the stack.

 The conversion stack is necessary for parsing commands that may only exist as children in specific scopes.